MIKE'S BUS PAGES

 The various partners in the A1 Service enterprise acquired a good many surplus London Transport vehicles in the fifties and sixties including several of the early withdrawn Cravens bodied examples, one of which, ex RT1491 shorn of its roofbox as so many of them were, is seen here.
 They were hard worked and were generally quite scruffy by 1966 so the survival of RT1431 (JXC194) with Kerr & Linney in almost unchanged condition was a lucky break for the London Omnibus Traction Society who acquired it in the January.
 It survives today in fine fettle with the EnsignBus organisation.

-Even in these pre-Bus Grant days new vewhicles were acquired like this Daimler Fleetline
+Even in these pre-Bus Grant days new vehicles were acquired like this Daimler Fleetline.

-Jf you are sharp-eyed you will see that JXC192 should be an RT in the Cravens bodied series (RT1429) but here sports a normal RT8 type body so it must have undergone a swap, something that subsequent owners of these buses were not often equipped to do
+If you are sharp-eyed you will see that JXC192 should be an RT in the Cravens bodied series (RT1429) but here sports a normal RT8 type body so it must have undergone a swap, something that subsequent owners of these buses were not often equipped to do.

 This was an interesting area for the enthusiast to visit in the sixties.
 Clyde Coast Services (see below) operated the very first former LT RTL and Kerr & Linney of A1 had the very first and lowest numbered post-war RT - RT152 (HLW139).
-In this poor shot passing its garage and taken against the sun it can be noted that it had by then seen a lot of better days
+In this poor shot passing its garage and taken against the sun it can still be seen that it had by then seen a lot of better days.

 CLYDE COAST SERVICES